xenago/app-scripts/dcp/README.md

 ![Name movie in BD3D2MK3D](./bd3d2mk3d_name.png)

-Configure the script in the options tab to:
+Configure the `AviSynth` script in the `Options` tab:
-- Demux the contents of the MKV file into separate streams
-- Encode in Full Side-By-Side 3D at a 20-30% higher bitrate than the source file
+- For `Stereoscopy`, use `Full - Side By Side`
+- For `x264`, use `CRF` around `18` to preserve as much visual quality as possible
 - Mux to MKV file
-- Define a valid temp directory (needs to be a full/non-relative path, approx 3-4x the space of the original file to complete operation)
+- Define a valid temp directory
+  - Needs to be a full/non-relative path
+  - Can require 3-4x the space of the original file to complete operation

 ![Configure script options in BD3D2MK3D](./bd3d2mk3d_options.png)